ASA2022: Anthropology Educates

 Anthropology is, above all, a way of education.
 Anthropological study is potentially transformative for all involved, be they teachers or learners, researchers or participants.
 At its best, it is an education that opens to the wisdom, experience and knowledge of people everywhere, in a sustained, collaborative, and critical reflection upon the conditions and possibilities of collective life, both presently and into the future.
 Yet all too often anthropological education reproduces authorised knowledge and paradigms, shaped by institutional demands, thus perpetuating exclusion and privilege.

-The purpose of this conference is to explore both the potential of Anthropology to educate, and what the limits of such education might be.
+The purpose of this conference was to explore both the potential of Anthropology to educate, and what the limits of such education might be.
 This goes far beyond questions of teaching and learning, as posed within standard pedagogic protocols.
 We are not thinking of Anthropology as a subject to be taught, finding its place in the curriculum of higher education alongside other subjects like History, Geography or Sociology.
 Nor are we primarily concerned with studies in the anthropology of education which have treated institutions and practices of pedagogy principally as objects of ethnographic attention.
 We aim instead to focus on the work of Anthropology, whether in the classroom or in the field, as a fundamentally educational endeavour.

 Anthropology as education